Budgets and Limits

 maxChildTasksset when the prompt may route to many adapters. - Treat unknown subscription-limit status as a transparency signal, not proof that a run is cheap or expensive.

-See the exact tool schema in MCP Tools.
+See the exact tool schema in Model Context Protocol (MCP) Tools.